Tommy Duncan

-Thomas Elmer Duncan (January 11, 1911 – July 25, 1967), was an American Western swing vocalist and songwriter who gained fame in the 1930s as a founding member of The Texas Playboys.
+Thomas Elmer Duncan (January 11, 1911 – July 25, 1967) was an American Western swing vocalist and songwriter who gained fame in the 1930s as a founding member of The Texas Playboys.
 He recorded and toured with bandleader Bob Wills on and off into the early 1960s.

 Biography

 Early life

 Duncan was born in Whitney, Texas, United States, on a large farm into a large and impoverished family of truck farmers.
 His father, Thomas Edwin Duncan, and mother, Maylene Pearl Bounds, were both amateur musicians and the family often played and sang together.
 He was one of 14 children.
 His most profound influences as a young singer were Jimmie Rodgers, Bing Crosby, Emmett Miller, and other country and blues musicians.
+Later in life, Duncan and Crosby became good friends and had their horses stalled next to each other.

 Thomas moved the family to Raymondville, Texas, when Tommy was 13; not wanting to move, he stayed behind to sharecrop on a cousin's farm, and by 1932, was surviving as a busker in Fort Worth singing at a root beer stand.
 That year, he won an audition against 64 other singers to join the Light Crust Doughboys, a popular local band, which featured Bob Wills on fiddle.
 Duncan was hired after he sang a version of Emmett Miller's "I Ain't Got Nobody" and impressed Wills with his yodeling ability and bluesy phrasing.
 As was common at the time, the Doughboys appeared on a radio show under the sponsorship of a local business, in their case Light Crust Flour.
 Duncan quickly became a sensation, both on the show and at dances and other appearances.